Collecting the "Extended " No4T Sniper CES (Complete Equipment Schedule). Going Beyond the Chest...

 Rifle Cleaning Kits

-The first official cleaning kits in a tin, were issued for the STEN.
+The first official cleaning kits in a tin, were issued for the STEN in 1945.
 Its parts and application though worked with many British and Commonwealth small arms.
 Although not specified in any of the wartime CES it is often included in period photos of kit displays and would take root in the post war training manuals and go through a few iterations to change with the times.

 9mm / British 303 wartime and cold war tin.
 A stepped lid tin with a U bracket spotwelded into the base to make 3 flexible compartments with 2 partitions, with a windowed bracket spot welded into the lid to hold 2 wire gauze patches and form a clip for the cleaning brush.